sarahciston/codingcare/_drafts/Lavender-SurveillancePaper.md

 Oracle has an underground data center.
 "Constructed by Bynet Data Communications, the underground facility is a 14,000 sqm (460,000 sq ft) bunker locate below five parking levels and a 17-story building in Jerusalem’s Har Hotzvim tech hub.
 The data center extends over four floors at a depth of 50 meters (160 feet) below ground level." [@commentOracleOpenIsraeli2021]

+>"more surveillance and technology companies have packaged stolen or hacked data and then sold access to that information to law enforcement.
+The practice raises questions around the ethics of re-using such data for surveillance purposes; the legality of doing so; and the chain of custody of that information [... and second] when people open a credit card their personal information is sent to the credit bureaus in their role as monitoring peoples’ credit.
+Some bureaus then repackage and sell this information to law enforcement or other data brokers" [@coxLicensePlateReader2025]
+Nova argues that their centralization of these processes add an audit trail, thus "a layer of transparency and accountability" however that trail is behind closed doors of a private corporation for whom law enforcement are its customers.

 # "THE FUTURE IS STUPID" | Discussion

 It's unclear yet the real power of these kinds of tools, but these examples show the subtle ways that familiar, seemingly benign technologies are imbricated with AI warfare.